 - Introductory online organizing;

-- How to write for media and the public; and
+- How to write for journalists and the public across an array of media.

 Essential Roles and Responsibilities:

 - Track media hits related to the SF Bicycle Coalition and our work;